 Advice on diet during pregnancy –

-• Cooked vegetables should be included in diet whereas raw vegetables / salads should be consumed in less quantities preceding lunch.
+• Cooked vegetables should be included in the diet whereas raw vegetables/salads should be consumed in fewer quantities preceding lunch.

-• Seeds and nuts such as sunflower seeds, pine nuts, almonds (without skin), walnuts, hazelnuts, pistachios should be eaten in very small amounts as they are heavy to digest and vata increasing.
-They are best soaked and made into a paste or milk.
+• Seeds and nuts such as sunflower seeds, pine nuts, almonds (without skin), walnuts, hazelnuts, pistachios should be eaten in very small amounts as they are heavy to digest and Vata increasing.
+They are best soaked and made into paste or milk.

-• All sweet fruits such as apples, pears, apricots, grapes, cherries, plums, sweet berries, fresh figs, dates and also pomegranate are good.
+• All sweet fruits such as apples, pears, apricots, grapes, cherries, plums, sweet berries, fresh figs, dates, and pomegranate are good.
 Dried fruits are okay, but they are best soaked.

 • Fresh cheeses are easier to digest than hard, old ones.
 They are best enjoyed with some black pepper to stimulate digestive fire.

 • One should avoid red meat.
 White meat is okay for consumption i.e. chicken and turkey.
-Fish is very hot in potency; so one can chose to eat fresh water fish rather than sea fish.
+Fish is very hot in potency; so one can choose to eat freshwater fish rather than sea fish.

 • Refined sugar should be replaced by jaggery (solidified sugar cane juice), cane sugar, or honey.
-Honey is not heat stable and becomes poisonous for the body when heated, cooked or baked.
+Honey is not heated stable and becomes poisonous for the body when heated, cooked, or baked.

 • Black tea and coffee can be drunk, but herbal teas and decaffeinated coffee are better.
 Ginger tea made from fresh roots is warming, agni (digestive fire) increasing; removes mucus and toxins, but ginger tea should not be drunk regularly.